Taiwo Akinkunmi: Designing Nigeria's national flag

-He entered the competition which he came across in a library.
+Akinkunmi entered the competition which he came across in a library.
 In his own words, "I took details of what is [to be] expected to design a flag that would be used by a country that was about to witness [its] independence.
 I took part in the competition and my design was selected as the best in the year 1958."
 In 2021, Akinkunmi unveiled the world’s largest national flag in Ibadan, the Oyo state capital.

-Personal life
+Personal life and death

-He is married with a wife and has children.
+Akinkunmi was married with a wife and had children.
+He died on 29 August 2023, at the age of 87 after a brief illness.
+Despite promises by the federal government to hold a state funeral for him, no such ceremony was held, and the Oyo State government decided instead to help arrange the funeral scheduled in September 2024.